 I mean, that was a very unfair attack on a reporter that asked a really good question.

-And so the story went from mega-massive to ultra-massive.
+And so the story went from mega massive to ultra massive.

-All right, so let's go to a bunch of these huge clips.
+Alright, so let's go to a bunch of these huge clips.

-Out of all the other amazingly important news we have, new audio has been leaked of President Trump threatening to bomb Moscow and Beijing if they invade any countries.
+New audio's been leaked of President Trump threatening to bomb Moscow and Beijing if they invade any countries.

-Panic in Brussels, globalists tremble as Patriots for Europe group will lead negotiations on the EU's climate target and ditch the climate cult global carbon tax.
+Panic in Brussels globalists tremble as Patriots for Europe group will lead negotiations on the EU's climate target and ditch the climate cult global carbon tax.

-So this makes Trump seem like a horrible leader and someone Alex should see as a threat to world peace and someone who's likely to launch a nuclear war.
+So this makes Trump seem like a horrible leader, and someone Alex should see as a threat to world peace and someone who's likely to launch a nuclear war.

-So I think that really building a lot of scaffolding to turn this guy into a villain.
+So I I think that really building a lot of scaffolding to turn this guy into a villain.

-A group with the name like Patriots for Europe is one that should make you a little suspicious.
+Uh a group with the name like Patriots for Europe is one that should make you a little suspicious.

-It's basically an effort to make an anti-internationalist EU, which is fucking dumb.
+It's basically an effort to make an anti internationalist EU, which is fucking dumb.

 Identity and Democracy was a group that came together in 2019 after the collapse of another group called Europe of Nations and Freedoms, which itself was created just a few years earlier.

-Basically, these coalitions of extreme far-right elements get together and form a new supergroup every few years, and then it falls apart because someone decides to get a little too overtly Nazi in their messaging, and they have to come up with a new name for branding purposes.
+Basically, these coalitions of extreme far right elements get together and form a new supergroup every few years, and then it falls apart because someone decides to get a little too overtly Nazi in their messaging, and they have to come up with a new name for branding purposes.

-Patriots for Europe is the current one, and we should start the clock on this name being abandoned probably by around 2028.
+Patriots for Europe is the current one, and we should start the clock on this name being abandoned, probably by around 2028.

 Because they put out a two-page memo and said so.